anjahess/DNAvi/docs/source/Outputs.rst

     • **info.csv** – a simple table giving information on your ladder type
     • **interpolated.csv** – your input data with missing intensity values interpolated
     • **bp_translation.csv** – your input, but instead of ladder intensity values now with the assigned base pair position.
-    • **Peaks_***ladder-name***.pdf** – A line plot that will show you the detected peaks as yellow crosses.
+    • **Peaks_LADDER-NAME.pdf** – A line plot that will show you the detected peaks as yellow crosses.
 Make sure all peaks that you consider important are correctly detected.
 The x-axis will only give you positional values at that stage.

         .. image:: _static/ladder_peaks.svg
           :width: 400